Jaspal Bhatti: Death

-Bhatti died in a car accident near Shahkot in Jalandhar district on 25 October 2012, aged 57.
-The car was being driven by his son, Jasraj Bhatti.
+Bhatti died in a car accident near Shahkot in the Jalandhar district on 25 October 2012, aged 57.
+The car was being driven by his son, Jasraj Bhatti, when it hit a tree.
 Jaspal died just one day before the release of his film Power Cut starring his son Jasraj.

-In his remembrance his wife Savita Bhatti organised 'Jaspal Bhatti Humor Festival' which takes place every year on his birth anniversary in Chandigarh.
+In his remembrance, his wife Savita Bhatti organised 'Jaspal Bhatti Humor Festival' which takes place every year on his birth anniversary in Chandigarh.